 IN FLUX Cycle 10

-Ortega is an Arizona-based artist whose work is focused on a multidisciplinary arts practice, primarily in metals (steel and silver).
-Ortega works in all scales of size, from small, machined, purpose-built objects to large-scale, abstract, three-dimensional sculpture in the public and private realm.
-Ortega’s large-scale work focuses on geometrical relationships, interconnections, and constraints among a particular space.
-Geometry, life’s experiences, constraints, and his current environment at hand often inspires the interconnections between each fabricated element of any given work to inspire others to better this world through his efforts.
+Ortega is an Arizona-based artist whose work is focused on multidisciplinary arts practice, primarily in metals (steel and silver).
+Ortega works in all scales of size, from small, machined, purpose-built objects to large-scale, abstract, three-dimensional sculptures in the public and private realms.
+Ortega’s large-scale work focuses on geometrical relationships, interconnections, and constraints in a particular space.
+Geometry, life’s experiences, constraints, and his current environment often inspire the interconnections between each fabricated element of any given work to inspire others to better this world through his efforts.

 This digital gesture is a manifestation of the mindsets and processes accessed to realize it.
-Gesture in its rudimentary form is a subconscious movement made with spontaneity and rhythm.
-The post-gesture is a reflection on the previous and allows for growth and elaboration of said concepts.
-Fragmented Reflection captures both mindsets, gestural and post-gestural—a freedom of motion with a machined hand.
-The fluidity of the initial gesture is captured through a brush stroke-like motion, while the contemporary perspective is demonstrated with a simple fragmented mirror image of itself.
+Gesture, in its rudimentary form, is a subconscious movement made with spontaneity and rhythm.
+The post-gesture reflects the previous and allows for the growth and elaboration of said concepts.
+Fragmented Reflection captures both mindsets, gestural and post-gestural freedom of motion with a machined hand.
+The fluidity of the initial gesture is captured through a brushstroke-like motion, while the contemporary perspective is demonstrated with a simple fragmented mirror image of itself.

 Christopher Luper was born and raised in the northwest Chicago suburbs and received a bachelor of fine arts in painting and drawing at Southern Illinois University Carbondale.
-Luper proceeded to pursue a master of fine arts at Arizona State University in sculpture, specializing in foundry.
+Luper pursued a master of fine arts at Arizona State University in sculpture, specializing in foundry.
 His works often revolve around the importance of mindset and process.
-Luper believes our attention guides our perception of the world around us and shapes our internal landscape to an extensive degree.
+Luper believes our attention guides our perception of the world around us and shapes our internal landscape extensively.
 The work he does requires a tremendous amount of attentiveness and patience, which is often manifested through abstract forms.

 The Magic of Water

 The Magic of Water is a mural to light up our mundane life and appreciate water resources.
-The shape of the pipe and well as the combination is not block-shaped like the house in the neighborhood.
-The mural resonates with the dynamic and gentle character of water and the shape of the pipe.
-The main colors are blue, azure, orange, and pink.
+The combined shape of the pipe and well is unlike the block-shaped houses in the neighborhood.
+And the mural resonates with the dynamic and gentle character of both water and the shape of the pipe.
+The primary colors are blue, azure, orange, and pink.
 It represents water and desert, cool and hot.

-Yuke Li is a visual artist, a storyteller who was trained at the School of Visual Arts in New York City.
-She has been working in the creative field for more than 10 years, and she works both digitally and traditionally.
-Li uses visual language to express emotions and thoughts.
-Her work has been recognized by ADC Award, American Illustration, and Bologna Children’s Book Fair.
-This year she is working on public art projects and her personal graphic novel.
+Yuke Li is a visual artist and storyteller trained at the School of Visual Arts in New York City.
+She has worked in the creative field for more than 10 years.
+Li works digitally and traditionally, using visual language to express emotions and thoughts.
+Her work has been recognized by the ADC Annual Award, American Illustration, and Bologna Children’s Book Fair.
+She is working on public art projects and her personal graphic novel this year.